 - Adobe Photoshop

 - While I don't design my own covers (they're done by Damonza.com) I do need a photo editing program for social media & promotional reasons, and Adobe Photoshop works perfectly for what I need.
+It has great brush tools as well as a pretty useful photoshop color wheel, making it easy for me to edit what I need.
 I don't use it for anything fancy, but I can make simple promotional posters and whatnot for the Cons I'll be attending, as well as the featured images for my blog.